alt-research/mach-avs-operator-setup/doc/build-from-source.md

 This doc introduces how to build all components from source code.

 ## Architecture
-For architecture, please refer to [mach-avs#architecture](https://github.com/alt-research/mach-avs/blob/m2-dev/README.md#architecture)
+For the architecture, please refer to [mach-avs#architecture](https://github.com/alt-research/mach-avs/blob/m2-dev/README.md#architecture)

 ### BLS Signature Aggregation Mode

-From the architecture, we can know that for different goals, we need the following components:
+We require the following components:

 1. Run as operator
     1. mach-operator-node